chyla/EmacsConfiguration/README.md

 ## Frequently asked questions

-Q: How do I enter an input that matches one of the candidates instead of this candidate?
+Q: (Swipper) How do I enter an input that matches one of the candidates instead of this candidate?
 Example: create a file `bar` when a file `barricade` exists in the current directory.